top of page

 Cora held the cider to her face and gazed at the steaming liquid.
 It’s the only chance we have.

 Elric ran through the taller grasses and dropped behind an embankment of reeds not far from the river’s edge.
 A dozen soldiers huddled together amidst the concealment of the reeds, their faces a conflicted mixture of fear and courage.
 Elric recognized none of them.
-Streaks of gray smoke lined the sky where the pitch-ball had soared, and the hillside behind burned where the flaming boulders had landed.
+Streaks of gray smoke lined the sky where the pitch-ball had soared, and the hillside behind them burned where the flaming boulders had landed.
 All across the valley, men shouted and swords clashed as this side attempted to retake ground lost to that side only yesterday.

 “We cain’t go back that way,” Elric yelled above the din of war.